shahsarefin/Intro-To-Rails-Project-Shah/README.md

 - **Browse Dog Breeds:** Users can browse a list of dog breeds to learn about their characteristics, temperament, and suitability as pets.
 - **Detailed Breed Information:** Detailed information is provided for each breed, including their history, physical traits, and temperament.

-- **Search Functionality:** Users can search for specific dog breeds by name using the search feature.
+- **Search Functionality:** Users can search for specific dog breeds by name using the Simple and also Hierarchical Search feature.

 - **User Information:** Detailed information is provided for each User, including their contact and related information.